Pseudorthoceratidae

-In life, these animals may have been similar to the modern squid, except for the long shell.
+These animals may have been similar to the modern squid, except for the long shell.
 The internal structure of the shell consists of concavo-convex chambers linked by a centrally-placed tube called a siphuncle.

 Taxonomy

 Pseudorthoceratidae was named by Flower and Caster (1935).
 It was assigned to Pseudorthocerataceae by Sweet (1964) and Teichert et al. (1964); to Orthocerida by Frey (1995); and to Pseudorthocerida by Barskov (1968) and Kröger (2008).